box/kube-applier/README.md

 ### Metrics
 kube-applier uses [Prometheus](https://github.com/prometheus/client_golang) for metrics.
 Metrics are hosted on the webserver at /metrics (status UI is the index page).
 In addition to the Prometheus default metrics, the following custom metrics are included:
 * **run_latency_seconds** - A [Summary](https://godoc.org/github.com/prometheus/client_golang/prometheus#Summary) that keeps track of the durations of each apply run, tagged with a boolean for whether or not the run was a success (i.e. no failed apply attempts).
-* **file_apply_count** - A [Counter](https://godoc.org/github.com/prometheus/client_golang/prometheus#Counter) for each file that has had an apply attempt over the lifetime of the container, incremented with each apply attempt and tagged by the filepath and the result of the attempt.
+* **namespace_apply_count** - A [Counter](https://godoc.org/github.com/prometheus/client_golang/prometheus#Counter) for each namespace that has had an apply attempt over the lifetime of the container, incremented with each apply attempt and tagged by the namespace and the result of the attempt.
+* **result_summary** - A [Gauge](https://godoc.org/github.com/prometheus/client_golang/prometheus#Gauge) for each deployment, labelled with the namespace, action, status and type of object applied
+* **kubectl_exit_code_count** - A [Counter](https://godoc.org/github.com/prometheus/client_golang/prometheus#Counter) for each exit code returned by executions of `kubectl`, labelled with the namespace and exit code.

 The Prometheus [HTTP API](https://prometheus.io/docs/querying/api/) (also see the [Go library](https://github.com/prometheus/client_golang/tree/master/api/prometheus)) can be used for querying the metrics server.